-Yes, you have to take a deep breath and just go with it.
+Yes, you have to take a deep breath and just go with it!
 It is your wedding day, you are already married, the hard part is over!
 If you are tense or worried, it will show.
 Try to relax, enjoy the moment and have a good time.

 Often times you wedding band or DJ will allow you to choose your songs in advance for the different parts of the reception.
 They might even be able to make some suggestions for songs like the first dance, wedding party entrance and even the garter toss.
 Talk to your fiance' in advance and pick a song that you can both agree on.
-Preferably one that will put you at ease and get you excited.
+Preferably one that will put you at ease and get you excited!
 Remember that there might be a few grandparents in the room, so if you want to go the classy route stick with something that won't offend delicate ears.

-Before you are sitting in that chair, make sure you and your fiance' are on the same page about how the ceremony should go down.
-Talk to him/her in advance about what you want and what would make you and your wedding guests comfortable.
-Also, be sure to talk it over with your wedding planner or event coordinator.
-They need to know that you want to do the garter toss, so they will be able to get you a chair and be all prepared so you aren't scrambling.
+Before you are sitting in that chair, make sure you and your fiance' are on the same page about how the garter toss should go down.
+Talk to him/her in advance about what you want and what would make you and your guests comfortable.
+This is not the time for surprises!

 Help your partner out and pull your dress up a little bit.
 It makes for beautiful photos with your dress pulled up a little bit and a huge smile on your face!

-Put your leg out slightly, but not too much so that you give your wedding guests a sneak peek of too much.
+Put your leg out slightly, but not too much so that you give your wedding guests a sneak peek of too much!
 Any help or direction that you can provide your partner will be appreciated.

-Don't look at the camera…The worst thing you can do is to be worried about where the camera is and to try to pose for photos for your guests or you photographer.
+The worst thing you can do is to be worried about where the camera is and to try to pose for photos.
 Trust that your wedding photographer will do his/her job and get the good pictures of your garter toss moment.